alirezakhoram/y-x-2/README.md

 If you have your own dataset, you can train the neural network model with your own data.
 # step 3 Open the file and run it.
 file y =x-2
 Train on more data: Your model is only trained on a single input value generated randomly.
-Consider using a larger dataset with a variety of input values to train your model and improve its accuracy.
+Consider using a larger dataset with a variety of input values to train your model and improve its accuracy